Maintaining A Website at Bay Keeps the Problems Away

 Regularly checking your website’s health helps flag down any issues before it escalates into a more serious problem.
 Here are some guidelines that can keep your website healthy and free from any vulnerabilities:

 Free web hosting is very vulnerable to cyberattacks because it often includes little to no security.
 Secured web hosting defends your website and your visitors’ data from attacks, and may even provide other services such as daily site monitoring, regular data backup, and 24/7 customer services.

 Improve your website’s loading speed

-Websites can load slower over time due to the number of articles, images, videos, and other types of data being uploaded into it during its lifetime.
+Websites can load slower over time due to the number of articles, images, videos, and other types of data being uploaded into them during their lifetime.
 The slower the website, the faster you will lose your potential clients.
 You can check your website’s loading speed using Google Page Speed Insights (https://developers.google.com/speed/pagespeed/insights/).
 This free tool from Google rates your website’s loading speed and even provides recommendations on how you can improve it.

 Install security plugins and apps